DarkJaslo/Horaris-FIB/README.md

 # Horaris-FIB

 ## [English] Schedule generator for FIB-UPC
 Generates all possible schedules given a set of subjects.
+Works in Linux (only tested in Ubuntu).
 ### Good stuff:
 -Automatically downloads and parses the document at FIB's API, simplifying input.